 See here for the full information from the Government, including links to advice for people in Scotland, Wales and Northern Ireland.

-The Foreign & Commonwealth Office (FCO) is generally advising against all non-essential overseas travel for British nationals but has published a list of countries and territories that are exempt from that advice.
+The Foreign, Commonwealth & Development Office (FCDO) is generally advising against all non-essential overseas travel for British nationals but has published a list of countries and territories that are exempt from that advice.
 The countries on that list have been assessed as no longer presenting an unacceptably high risk to British people travelling abroad.

-Whilst the FCO does not advise against travel to these countries, some have specific entry restrictions that need to be complied with and each country will have their own specific requirements on local coronavirus measures that will need to be followed.
-You should read the FCO travel advice page for the country or countries you plan to visit to find the most up to date information.
-These pages can be found here.
+Whilst the FCDO does not advise against travel to these countries, some have specific entry restrictions that need to be complied with and each country will have their own specific requirements on local coronavirus measures that will need to be followed.
+You should read the FCDO travel advice page for the country or countries you plan to visit to find the most up to date information.
+These pages can be found